 HISTORY OF THE ESTATE

-In 1778 the merchant and business man John Hall (1735-1802) bought the estate to have a private summer house built there.
+In 1778 the business man John Hall (1735-1802) bought the estate to have a private summer house built there.
 The Gothenburg city architect Carl Wilhelm Carlberg was commissioned to design everything from the main building and its furnishings to the gardens and utility buildings.

 THE EARLY HISTORY OF GUNNEBO

 The oldest documentation of the name Gunnebo is in a register of church properties in the late 14th century.
 It is mentioned in Latin as 'Gunnebodum' and 'Gunnebodher'.
 'Gunne' may come from the ancient Nordic christian name Gun or Gunnar.
 'Bo' can be translated as 'settlement'.

 When the architect Carlberg designed Gunnebo, he had just returned from a long journey abroad and was teeming with ideas inspired by the neoclassical currents outside Sweden.
 He was particularly influenced by the renaissance architect Andrea Palladio and his trendsetting villas outside Vicenza and Verona in Italy.
 Once completed, many of the renowned names of the day, both royal and revolutionary, artists and politicians, voiced their admiration for the scenic surroundings at Gunnebo and the pure classical architecture.
 Everything that is seen today at Gunnebo is designed by Carlberg and Gunnebo is one of Sweden's best examples of neoclassical architecture.